ndnied91/Data-Mining-KMeans-Clustering/README.md

 # Data_Mining_Image_Classifier

 This is an image classifer that was created for a Data Mining class.
-It uses tensorflow to learn and then recognize certain images.
+It uses Tensorflow to learn and then recognize certain images.

 This model is built from images of cats, dogs, beaches, mountains, and buildings and 150-200 picture of each was used to train the model.
 This modal is accurate granted a photo is given from the five training sets.